mberkeland/MarkdownTest/README.md

 Increasingly, conferencing systems are turning to artificial intelligence capabilities to manage this complexity.
 The latest generation of technologies goes beyond simple captions and translations and employs the power of AI to manage the complexity of room systems as well as hybrid video scenarios.

 Knowing who said what to whom is important to making any sense of a conversation and in providing value from meeting notes and transcripts.
 Separating out who is talking from a single audio source is a task humans have specially adapted for, but is a complex challenge for machines.
 This process is called **speaker diarization**.

-In this blog, we will demonstrate how to build a video conferencing system for multi-speaker room systems.
+In this blog, we will demonstrate how to build a video conferencing system for multi-speaker room systems with diarization.
 To implement this solution, we will need to make sure:

 1. **The video conferencing system has secure access to raw audio on the server** to ensure fastest processing times, as well as capture from SIP devices for the dial in participants.
 2. **The automatic speech recognition (ASR) service can separate individual speakers** in an audio stream so that each speaker's utterances are identified uniquely.